 Despite the terrible human tragedy caused by recent hurricanes in the Southeast and the wildfires in my home state of California, the economic expansion remains on track.
 I see the economy continuing on a moderate growth path over the next few years.
-Our overall measure of the economy, gross domestic product or GDP for short, grew at an annual rate of 3 percent in the third quarter, and I forecast growth will average 2.5 percent for 2017, before slowing back down toward its trend pace over the next few years.2
+Our overall measure of the economy, gross domestic product or GDP for short, grew at an annual rate of 3% in the third quarter based on the initial estimate, and I forecast growth will average 2.5% for 2017, before slowing back down toward its trend pace over the next few years.